 Description

 Parking fees are already part of the cities’ revenues.
-Implementing a Smart Parking System enables cities to control their traffic better, apply different tariffs according to different areas and hours, and to use per minute rates - instead of flat rates - thanks to new billing models.
+Implementing a Smart Parking System enables cities to control their traffic better, apply different tariffs according to different areas and hours, and use per-minute rates - instead of flat rates - thanks to new billing models.

 (Shoup, 2007; Shoup, 2008; IBM, 2011)